hlynch/Biometry2020/docs/Week-8-lecture.md

 <details>
   <summary>Click for Answer</summary>
 <span style="color: blueviolet;">
-Overfitting is when models are fit to the noise in the data as well as the underlying “signal”.
-This can happen when too many predictor variables are used and is the basis for the idea behind model “parsimony” (use the simplest model that works).
+Overfitting is when models are fit to the noise in the data as well as the underlying "signal".
+This can happen when too many predictor variables are used and is the basis for the idea behind model "parsimony" (use the simplest model that works).
 </span>
 </details>